cks844/Data_Analysis_Webapplication/README.md

    http://127.0.0.1:8000/

 ## Usage
-1.**Upload a CSV File**: Navigate to the landing page and upload a CSV file using the provided form.
+1. **Upload a CSV File**:
+   Navigate to the landing page and upload a CSV file using the provided form.
+2. **View Data**:
-2.**View Data**: After uploading, you can view the data head and summary statistics.
+   After uploading, you can view the data head and summary statistics.
+3. **Handle Missing Values**:
-3.**Handle Missing Values**: Use the provided buttons to remove or fill missing values in the dataset.
+   Use the provided buttons to remove or fill missing values in the dataset.
+4. **Visualize Data**:
-4.**Visualize Data**: The application will generate and display histograms for the numerical columns in your data.
+   The application will generate and display histograms for the numerical columns in your data.